 Trichotillomania can be a condition that really affects the daily lives of people who suffer from it.
 It can cause a deterioration in mental health and bring on feelings of social anxiety.
 Physically it can lead to itching, tingling, bald spots, skin irritation and thinning hair.

 Experts have been aware of Trichotillomania since the 19th century however, there has been very little research conducted into its causes, side effects, and impact on sufferers’ lives.

-Often, Trichotillomania is grouped in with OCD, but they have much less in common than people have long thought.
+Often, Trichotillomania is grouped in with Obsessive-Compulsive Disorder (OCD), but they have much less in common than people have long thought.
 Researchers are currently unaware of the main reason why Trichotillomania occurs, with many experts torn on whether it’s predominantly spurred on by genetics or environmental factors.

 One study found that hair pulling and Trichotillomania are more common when relatives also suffer from the condition .
 However, due to the lack of research on the subject, it’s hard to form a strong opinion.